How to Reduce Customer Churn

 Be strategic as you offer incentives to customers who you predict they’re about to churn.
 For instance, offering a discount to a customer whose subscription is about to expire can incentivize them to renew their subscription.

-Offering a 30 – 60 day free trial period to a customer that’s about to churn for lack of preferred features can buy you some time to develop and perfect the feature if it’s already on your product roadmap.
+Offering a 30 – 60 day free trial period to a customer who’s about to churn for lack of preferred features can buy you some time to develop and perfect the feature if it’s already on your product roadmap.

 Be Indispensable